rmccue/puppet-redis/README.md

 ----

 * Ability to configure snapshotting intervals.
-* Ability to configure VM and max memory.
+* Ability to configure the slow log.
-* Unable to create more than one Redis instance on the same machine.

 Installation
 ------------

-Clone this repo to a postgresql directory under your Puppet modules directory:
+Clone this repo to a redis directory under your Puppet modules directory:

     git clone git://github.com/uggedal/puppet-module-redis.git redis